 Research Interests

-Architecture History and Theory 18th to 21st Century, Exhibition and Museum Studies, Global Architecture History, Methodoloy
+Architecture History and Theory 18th to 21st Century, Exhibition and Museum Studies, Global Architecture History and Heritage, Methodoloy

-Member of the editorial board of kritische berichte, Journal for Art History and Cultural Studies, responsible for the annual architecture issue
+Member of the editorial board of kritische berichte, Journal for Art History and Cultural Studies

 Read more